jb4411/RIT-SWEN-261-Team-2-Fanta/docs/DesignDoc.md

 We aimed for and were able to achieve 100% code coverage in all classes besides the given classes (WebServer, Application, and Message).

-We thought that by having 100% coverage, we could be absolutely sure that there were no code smells or bugs.
+We believed that by having 100% coverage, we could be absolutely sure that there were no code smells or bugs.

 <br><br>
 > _Discuss your unit testing strategy.
 Report on the code coverage